EmreCakmakQA/Inventory-Management-System/README.md

 ```

 ## Running the tests
-Both JUnit and Mockito were used in this project for testing and as it stands the unit coverage of the entire project is only at 8% due to time constaints.
+Both JUnit and Mockito were used in this project for testing and as it stands the unit coverage of the entire project is only at 10.9% due to time constaints.
+Testing is on-going in the hopes of increasing it.

 ### Unit Tests
 The test suites are stored in src/test/java -> com.qa.ims.
 One example is: